A working manicurist is fascinated by the infinite possibilities of the indigo plant

 This plant has antibacterial properties and is effective on wounds.
 Drinking a decoction of this plant warms the body and improves blood circulation.
 He experienced firsthand the wisdom of his ancestors.

-Elevating plants to art
+Elevating plants into art

 Art Moriya